SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

     - First, the method checks if the information about the lists available in the current site has been loaded.
     - If the list information is loaded, the list dropdown is enabled.
-    - If the list information about lists hasn't been loaded yet, the loading indicator is displayed, which informs the user that the web part is loading information about lists.
+    - If the list information about lists hasn't been loaded yet, the loading indicator is displayed in the property pane, which informs the user that the web part is loading information about lists.

     ![Loading indicator displayed in web part while loading information about available lists](../../../images/react-cascading-dropdowns-loading-indicator-when-loading-list-info.png)